Athena Swan Charter

-Launched in 2005, the Athena SWAN Charter works with its partners to develop and disseminate good practice in science, engineering and technology (SET) higher education and research, with the aim of the advancement of women.
-The Biochemical Society was a founding sponsor and co-funded the Charter, which makes awards to universities and SET departments based on their gender equality practises.
-See the current Athena Swan award holders.
+Launched in 2005, the Athena SWAN Charter works with its partners to develop and disseminate good practice in science, technology, engineering and maths and medicine (STEMM) in higher education and research, with the aim of the advancement of women.
+In 2015, the Charter was expanded to recognise work in non-STEMM departments, as well as professional and support roles and for trans staff and students.
+The Biochemical Society was a founding sponsor and co-funded the Charter, which makes awards to universities and departments based on their gender equality practises, and co-held Athena SWAN best practice workshops in 2015 and

 Women in Biochemistry Year

 In 2013, we celebrated the centenary of the admission of female members of the Society with a series of initiatives.
 These included supporting Ada Lovelace Day 2013, organising a series of high school lectures given by female Biochemists and sponsoring Women in Science sessions at the International Union of Physiological Sciences (IUPS) annual conference 2013.

 The Biochemical Society appreciate the value of reporting and cataloguing our rich history of biochemistry in the UK.

 As part of our centenary celebrations in 2011, research was undertaken in conjunction with the University of Warwick to provide an insight into the work and lives of women biochemists in Britain from the inception of the Biochemical Journal in 1906 to the outbreak of the Second World War in 1939.
 This work was led by Professor Robert B. Freedman (Biological Sciences), Dr Vicky Long and Professor Hilary Marland at the University of Warwick.

 To continue our exploration of the role of women in biochemistry in the 20th century, we undertook a research project